willhogan11/json/README.md

-# JavaScript Refresher
+# JavaScript Object Notation
-In this exercise we will refresh some of the basics of JavaScript.
+In this exercise we will look at the syntax and use of JavaScript Object Notation (JSON).

 ## Exercises
 Save each exercise as a separate source file.

 1. Download the files in this repository and open them in Brackets.
+Open javascript.html in Firefox, and open the JavaScript console.

-1. Open javascript.html in Firefox and open the JavaScript console.
+1. Copy and paste the output of [reddit.com/.json](http://www.reddit.com/.json) into JSONLint.
+Check that the JSON output from Reddit conforms to the JSON standard.

-1. Add another property to the car object, called year and give it a value of 2007.
+1. Find the car object in javascript.html.
+Add another property to the car object, called year and give it a value of 2007.
 Refresh javascript.html in your browser.

 1. Create a variable called jsontext in the JavaScript code that is a string containing only a pair of curly braces, delimited by single quotes.